 Here’s what I’ve been up to this Autumn.

 Baking // Wheat bread.
-We stopped buying store-bought bread because I was confused by all the preservatives and expensive price.
-Homemade bread takes some time, but it’s quite simple, very inexpensive and tastes 1000 times better.
+Homemade bread takes some time, but it’s quite simple, very inexpensive and tastes 1000 times better than store-bought.
+Make a double recipe and share with some friends.

 Doing // Things without my phone.
 I’ve been so attached to my phone lately and for no good reason, so I’m taking some intentional time away from it, like going on a walk and leaving my phone at home.
 A small jolt of fear curses through me when I realize I’m without my phone, even though I don’t even need it.
 It’s shocking how many times I’ll reach for my phone just within one hour simply out of habit.

 How about you?
-How are you slowing down this season?
+How are you slowing down and enjoy this season?